getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

     1. The GitLab URL is the base URL for your GitLab instance.
 If using gitlab.com, enter https://gitlab.com/.

     1. Find the GitLab Group Path in your group’s GitLab page.
+Groups might contain subgroups and projects.
+You should not specify the URL to any specific project, just to a group och subgroup.

         [{% asset gitlab/gitlab-groups.png alt="GitLab page showing group path" %}]({% asset gitlab/gitlab-groups.png @path %})